Web Scraping Yellow Pages in 2026 with ScrapingBee

 from scrapingbee import ScrapingBeeClient

-# pandas dataframes for better data formatting
+# Importing Pandas for data formatting

 import pandas as pd